Herk van, Jozias

 Chief Officer Jozias van Herk.
 Seen here top left.
 To the right the Radio Officer (name unknown) and in the middle from top to bottom, 2nd officer D Bak, the ships doctor (name unknown) and 3rd officer A.M van Gemert.
 (Photo courtesy the family of the late captain A.M van Gemert

 Here he remains until September 1945, when after leave he returns to the ss Leerdam (II).
-He is then temporary promoted to captain of the ship to cover a two month gap in the scheduling of the more senior captains.
+He is then temporary promoted to captain of the ship to cover a two month gap (12 Sep.
+1945 – 15 Nov.
+1945) in the scheduling of the more senior captains.
+He makes a round voyage from Rotterdam to New York and back.

 Sailing List: